Cube Root Calculator

 You know that the volume is 33.5 ml.
 At first you need to switch to a different volume units.
 The simplest conversion is into cm³: 33.5 ml = 33.5 cm³.
 Now you can solve the radius:

 r = 2

-To have a ball with the volume of 33.5 ml the radius should be 2 centimeters.
+For a ball to have a volume of 33.5 ml, it's radius should be 2 centimeters.

 nth root calculator